Valoneria/ha-desk/README.md

 - Monitors system resources (CPU, memory, disk usage)
 - Automatic Home Assistant discovery via MQTT
 - Configurable through environment variables
+- **Automatic offline detection** - Home Assistant will show the device as offline when the computer is disconnected or the application is closed
+- **Robust connection handling** - Automatically reconnects to MQTT broker if connection is lost

 ## Installation